 Montgomery County Chairwoman Dr. Valerie Arkoosh said Wednesday she has “strong confidence” in Rachel Levine, Pennsylvania’s health secretary and currently the target of Republican efforts to force her resignation.

-However, just two weeks ago, Arkoosh testified before a Democratic Senate Policy Committee meeting on the COVID-19 crisis in nursing homes and told of two occasions where she believed the state’s Department of Health (DOH) had failed to meet their responsibilities.
+However, just two weeks ago, Arkoosh testified before a Democratic Senate Policy Committee meeting on the COVID-19 crisis in nursing homes and told of two occasions where she believed the state’s Department of Health (DOH) had failed to meet its responsibilities.

 State and local data continue to show residents of long-term care facilities (LTCFs) are at the highest risk of dying from the coronavirus.
 At a Wednesday news conference, Arkoosh told reporters that 479 of the county’s 548 COVID-19-related deaths — about 87 percent — were at LTCFs.